VTUL/InstallScripts/README.md

 These scripts are intended to be run on a Unix-like system.
 They are tested to work on Mac OSX.

-To use these scripts, [Vagrant](https://www.vagrantup.com/) must already have been installed on the local system with the [VirtualBox](http://www.virtualbox.org) provider working.
+To use these scripts, [Vagrant](https://www.vagrantup.com/) must already have been installed on the local system with the [VirtualBox](http://www.virtualbox.org) provider.

-You will need version 1.6+ of [Vagrant](https://vagrantup.com) and a version of  [Ansible](https://ansible.com) at least 2.0+ installed on the local system.
+You will need version 2.0+ of [Vagrant](https://vagrantup.com) and a version of  [Ansible](https://ansible.com) at least 2.1+ installed on the local system.

 Ansible is easily installed via [Homebrew](http://brew.sh) on Mac OSX via the following command: